The Real Estate Law Review: United Kingdom - England & Wales

 For investors in a property that has been recently constructed, collateral warranties provide investors, funders, tenants and other third parties with a contractual link that can be used to enforce the performance of the duties of the professional and construction teams.
 Third parties can also be given equivalent rights under the Contracts (Rights of Third Parties) Act 1999.

 If the tenant fails to pay the rent or is in breach of any of its other obligations, generally the landlord is entitled to bring the lease to an end by forfeiture; however, the tenant is given the opportunity to remedy the breach and can apply to the court for relief.
 The landlord's right to forfeit also normally applies if the tenant of an occupational lease becomes insolvent.
 In Vauxhall Motors Ltd v.
 The Manchester Ship Canal Company Ltd,5 the Supreme Court confirmed that relief from forfeiture was also available in respect of possessory rights as well as proprietary rights, in this case a right to discharge surface water into the canal.
+The government introduced a number of measures to protect tenants adversely affected by covid-19, including a moratorium on forfeiture and other enforcement action.

 viii Security of tenure

 The Landlord and Tenant Act 1954 (LTA) provides security of tenure to tenants of commercial properties in England and Wales.
 If the property is occupied for business purposes, the tenant has the right to remain in occupation at the end of the term of the lease and is entitled to apply for the grant of a new lease on substantially the same terms; however, the landlord may be able to resist the grant of a new lease based on one of the grounds prescribed by the LTA.
 The most common ground relied on in practice is that the landlord plans to redevelop the property.
 This ground is not always easy to establish and, if the landlord is successful, the tenant may be entitled to compensation.
 Security of tenure can be a valuable statutory right for tenants, and can have a significant effect on a landlord's plans for dealing with its property, including future development.
 It is possible for the landlord and tenant to agree to contract out of the security of tenure provisions of the LTA.
 To contract out, a notice must be served on the tenant explaining that security of tenure is to be excluded, and the tenant must make a declaration acknowledging this before the lease can be completed.
 Contracting out tends to be more common in relation to short-term leases.
 A recent reform ensures that tenants operating a business from home do not acquire security of tenure.
+The government has announced a review of commercial landlord and tenant legislation to ensure that the LTA remains fit for purpose in the context of modern business leases.

 ix Energy efficiency